deepdreamer/SortedLinkedListLibrary/README.md

 - Mixing int and string values is prevented
 - Clear error messages when type violations occur

-## License

-This library is open-source software.
-See the license file for details.

 ## Author

 **davidkosvica** - david.kosvica@gmail.com